DATES FOR 2022 COMPETITIONS

 In 2009, the competition grew to include four Perth heats and two country heats, and in 2010 grew again to five Perth heats and three country heats (including Bunbury for the first time).

 2011 saw the AFG Interschool Numero® Challenge continue to grow with ten heats, four in the country and six in Perth.
 Geraldton, Esperance and Bunbury continued, with the addition of a heat in Manjimup, in the Warren-Blackwood region.
 2012 has continued on with more schools participating in the existing ten heats.
 In 2013 the Challenge grew yet again, with a fifth heat in the country (a second Bunbury heat) and a seventh heat in the metropolitan area.
-This has altered slightly in recent years, with 2015 onwards still having five country heats, but the locations now changing (Geraldton – 2 heats, Esperance – 1 heat, Bunbury – 2 heats).
-The metropolitan heats remain at seven, giving a total of 12 heats for the year.
+This has altered slightly in recent years, with every year having 12 heats but the disbursement being slightly different each year depending on registrations.
+Since 2019 there has been 4 regional heats (Geraldton – 2 heats, Esperance – 1 heat, Bunbury – 1 heat) and 8 metropolitan heats.

 Teams compete for generous book prizes, at both heats and finals, while the winning teams in the final also win cash prizes for their school of $1000, $500 and $250 respectively.

-Like Numero®, AFG originated here in WA, and, in fact, the Interschool Numero® Challenge is just one year younger than AFG.
-However, both have grown far beyond the boundaries of their state of origin.
-Numero® has spread, not only throughout English-speaking countries (including the UK, Ireland, New Zealand, USA and Canada), but also through SE Asia, Japan and Korea.
+Like Numero®, AFG originated here in WA, and in fact, the Interschool Numero® Challenge is just one year younger than AFG.
+However, both AFG and Numero® have grown far beyond the boundaries of their state of origin.
+Numero® has spread not only throughout English-speaking countries (including the UK, Ireland, New Zealand, USA and Canada), but also through SE Asia, Japan and Korea.